lcdsmao/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST LINES_START_UNORDERED -->

-When `launch { ... }` is used without parameters, it inherits the context (and thus dispatcher) for the [CoroutineScope] that it is being launched from.
+When `launch { ... }` is used without parameters, it inherits the context (and thus dispatcher) from the [CoroutineScope] that it is being launched from.
 In this case, it inherits the context of the main `runBlocking` coroutine which runs in the `main` thread.

 [Unconfined] is a special dispatcher that also appears to run in the `main` thread, but it is,